 Soccer Clock Rules

 Just like many other sports, an official keeps the time of a soccer match.
-However, unlike many timed sports, soccer matches are longer and the game clock does not stop running.
-Let's learn what a running clock means and how this can affect the players and the game as a whole.
-In this tutorial, we'll briefly discuss the match format, game clock, added time and extra time.
+Unlike many timed sports, soccer matches are continuous, and the game clock does not stop running.
+Let’s learn what a running clock means and how this can affect the game.
+We'll briefly discuss the match format, game clock, and stoppage.

 The Game Clock

-The single, running clock is one of the most important (and beloved) parts of soccer.
+In association football, there are two halves of time.
+Each half is 45 minutes in length.
+The running clock is one of the most important parts of soccer.
 While there are slight variations depending on the league and competition, soccer timekeeping is fairly straightforward and standardized.
-In Association Football, there are two halves of time.
-Each half is 45 minutes in length.

 Unlike other sports, there are no timeouts in soccer.
 Teams only regroup in between halves.
-In fact, the game clock will keep ticking even if the referee signals a stoppage of play for things like an injury, hazard on the pitch or a medical issue.
-So what happens then?
-Do players lose playing time if an injury or hazard occur?
-Time does not stop in soccer, so instead, time will be added to the end of each half called stoppage time.
+In fact, the game clock will keep ticking even if the referee signals a stoppage of play for things like an injury, hazard on the pitch, or a medical issue.
+If this happens, an equal amount of time will be added to the end of each half, called stoppage time.

 Related Terminology and Lingo

-There is a lot of terms related to the timing rules of soccer.
+There are a lot of terms related to the timing rules of soccer.
 Here is a list of related concepts in soccer: